zzzzeu/ListDiff/README.md

 It builds on top of generic BidirectionalCollection, provide friendly support to UIKit based API.

 ## Getting start
+You can clone this repository and run the `ListDiffExample` to see the collection view animation provided by ListDiff.
 #### Basic usage
 ```swift
 print(ListDiff.diffing(oldData: "laksjdzcxlkawiey", newData: "xclvkbyoieuwyrck"))